micGuerr/MiNPAT/doc/installation/dtitk.md

 ## Download
-The DTI-TK binaries for Linux and Mac/OS can be found at [NITRC](https://www.nitrc.org/frs/?group_id=207). select the release adapted for you operating system and start the downloading.
+The DTI-TK binaries for Linux and Mac/OS can be found at [NITRC](https://www.nitrc.org/frs/?group_id=207). select the release adapted for your needs and start the downloading.
 A file named `NITRC-multi-file-downloads.zip` should be saved somewhere on your machine.

 ## Installation